South Carolina

 Application of Economic Loss Doctrine

-While maintaining an “intermediate” approach to the doctrine, South Carolina takes a slightly different approach to the economic loss rule than in most other states.
+South Carolina takes a slightly different approach to the economic loss rule than in most other states.
 Instead of a focus on the nature of the damages being sought in tort, South Carolina courts focus solely on the source of the duty in the tort claim.
-This formulation was developed in Tommy L. Griffin Plumbing & Heating Co. v.
+This formulation was developed in Tommy L. Griffin Plumbing & Heating Company.
+See Tommy L. Griffin Plumbing & Heating Co. v.
 Jordan, Jones & Goulding, Inc., 463 S.E.
 2d 85 (S.C.
 1995).
-The court in Tommy L. Griffin noted specifically that “[w]e recognize some states use the “economic loss” rule to prohibit all recovery of purely economic damages in tort.”
+The court in Tommy L. Griffin Plumbing & Heating Company noted specifically that it “recognize[s] some states use the “economic loss” rule to prohibit all recovery of purely economic damages in tort.”
 463 S.E.2d at 88.
 The court went on to state that “the law in South Carolina, however, has long recognized tort actions when the damages are purely economic.”
 Id. (noting architect and accountant liability in tort).
-In rejecting a damages-based approach, the court in Tommy L. Griffin created the “source of duty” rule: “The question, thus, is not whether the damages are physical or economic.
+In rejecting a damages-based approach, the court in Tommy L. Griffin Plumbing & Heating Company created the “source of duty” rule: “The question, thus, is not whether the damages are physical or economic.
 Rather the question of whether the plaintiff may maintain an action in tort for purely economic loss turns on the determination of the source of the duty plaintiff claims the defendant owed.”
 Id.
 The court thus held that South Carolina law recognizes an independent tort duty for design professionals on construction projects.
-Id. at 88-89; see also Beachwalk Villas Condo.
+See id. at 88-89; see also Beachwalk Villas Condo.
 Ass’n v.
 Martin, 406 S.E.2d 372, 374 (S.C.
 1991) (finding a special duty for architects).

 Other Independent Duties